itsDigvijaysing/What-I-Learned/IITH/Advanced Computer Networks.md

 - **Function:** Facilitates the entry and exit of data to and from the network, connecting end-users to the network core.
 ### Edge Computing

-**Edge Computing** is a distributed computing paradigm where data processing and storage occur closer to the data source or end-users rather than in a centralized data center.
+**Edge Computing** is a distributed computing paradigm where data processing and storage occur closer to the data source (Mini Processing Devices) or end-users rather than in a centralized data center.
+It can help to complete the small tasks which require real time changes, Later on that data can be sent to the cloud for later on usage.

 **Key Points:**